-Today is our son’s 9th birthday.
+Today is our son’s 9th birthday and so I had to make these fluffy and festive Birthday Cake Pancakes to celebrate!
 He’s in third grade and the subjects he’s currently excelling in are reading and writing.
 He is particularly fond of his writing journal and even has a diary he keeps by his bed.
 I just discovered this recently… he writes in it sometimes if he can’t fall asleep right away.
 As an English major and former middle school Language Arts teacher, you can probably imagine how happy that makes me.

 Nine years ago, I didn’t dare to imagine him as such the creative, determined yet sensitive, boy he is now.
 Back then, I’d already been on hospital bed rest since 31 weeks of my pregnancy with him.
 For reasons still unknown, my water decided to break early, but I did not go into labor.
 I was a wreck being checked into first our local emergency room, then being transferred by ambulance to our city’s hospital with the top-rated NICU, Good Samaritan.
 I couldn’t help feel guilty somehow, thinking I’d done something to cause this potential harm to our baby boy.
 The two weeks on bed rest in the hospital were challenging for me, though when thinking of some of the soon-to-be-moms on my wing who’d been there since as early as 24 weeks gestation, ours was a lower-risk story.